 Crossfit Kids / Youth Fitness - An Overview

-We started our program in 2018 with a small group of kids who wanted to keep moving over the winter break.
+We started our program in 2018 with a small group of young athletes who wanted to keep moving over the winter break.
 Word has gotten out, and the program has grown.
 We have witnessed so many kids discover hidden strengths and new interests.
-We are proud that so many kids are planting the seeds for a life-long relationship with fitness.
+We are proud that so many so many kids have planted the seeds for a life-long relationship with fitness.